healeycodes/country-borders/README.md

 # country-borders

-A weekend experiment with networked graphs using country land borders as a dataset.
+A Saturday experiment with networked graphs using country land borders as a dataset.

 <br>